-“Sharks are similar to whales, and humans, in that they mature late in life and have few offspring,” said Boris Worm in a press release.
+“Sharks are similar to whales, and humans, in that they mature late in life and have few offspring” said Boris Worm.
 “Our analysis shows that about one in 15 sharks gets killed by fisheries every year.
 With an increasing demand for their fins, sharks are more vulnerable today than ever before.”

 I can understand that people need to feed themselves.
 I can understand that shark fin soup has a very long standing tradition as part of celebration and special events in some cultures.
 What I can’t understand is our inability to adapt before we destroy the very things we value.

 Within 30 years shark fin soup will no longer symbolize prosperity.
 Instead it will be a tribute to man’s greed and lack of commitment to his own future.